nathan-heig/FoundedPBI-code/README.md

 ├── model_configs/ # YAML configuration files provided as an example.
 They are used to define all the parameters for each run.
 │   ├── example.yaml # Example config with details on all the possible parameters.
 │   ├── base.yaml # Basic execution config to use as test.
+│   ├── best_model_pbip_datasets.yaml # Configuration of the best model found during the project for the PredPHI data.
-│   └── best_model.yaml # Best configuration found during the project.
+│   └── best_model.yaml # Best configuration found during the project for the CI4CB data.
 ├── pbi_models/ # Implementation of the different classifiers and embedding models.
 │   ├── classifiers/ # Classifiers implementation.
 │   │   ├── abstract_classifier.py # Abstract classifier class.
 All the others should inherit from this class, to provide a stable API.